-Being a cat owner means providing your cat with all the necessities he needs for his entire lifetime.
+Being a cat owner means providing your cat with all the necessities that they need for their entire lifetime.
 Some cat breeds are more expensive to own than others, but the Bombay is not one of them.
 However, you still need to provide high-quality cat food for optimal health, as well as toys and a cat scratcher for mental health.
-You should also factor in monthly heartworm prevention and flea and tick medication, along with cat litter.
+You should also factor in monthly heartworm prevention and flea-and-tick medication, along with cat litter.

 Additional Costs to Factor In